 Every country or area has their own laws and regulations abolishing discrimination against persons with disabilities.

-Web Content Accessibility Guidelines (WCAG) 2 (current version 2.2 is a draft) are developed together with businesses and organizations from different corners of the world.
+Web Content Accessibility Guidelines (WCAG) 2 are developed together with businesses and organizations from different corners of the world.

 Main areas WCAG 2 covers include: